-The regulations state that if a covered entity receives “financial remuneration” for communicating treatment or operational information to advertise a third-party product or service, then prior authorization must be obtained from the individual.
-With some limited exceptions, business associates are prohibited from using PHI for their own purposes.
+The regulations state that if a covered entity receives “financial remuneration” for communicating treatment or operational information in order to advertise a third-party product or service, then prior authorization must be obtained from the individual.
+With some limited exceptions, business associates are prohibited from using PHI for marketing purposes.

 Refill reminders or other communications about a currently prescribed drug for an individual, including self-administered drugs or biologics (such as insulin pumps) are excluded from this prohibition, but only if any received financial remuneration is reasonably related to the cost of making the communication.

-Additionally, a communication that is made for the following treatment and healthcare operations purposes, where no financial remuneration is received, are also excluded from this prohibition:
+Additionally, a communication for the following treatment and healthcare operations purposes, where no financial remuneration is received, is also excluded from this prohibition: